Thiruvalluvar: Memorials

 A temple-like memorial to Valluvar, Valluvar Kottam, was built in Chennai in 1976.
 This monument complex consists of structures usually found in Dravidian temples, including a temple car carved from three blocks of granite, and a shallow, rectangular pond.
 The auditorium adjoining the memorial is one of the largest in Asia and can seat up to 4,000 people.

 A 133-foot-tall statue of Valluvar was unveiled on 1 January 2000, at Kanyakumari at the southern tip of the Indian subcontinent, where the Arabian Sea, the Bay of Bengal, and the Indian Ocean converge.
 The 133 feet denote ISOs 133 chapters or athikarams and the show of three fingers denote the three themes Aram, Porul, and Inbam, that is, the sections on morals, wealth and love.
 The statue was designed by V. Ganapati Sthapati, a temple architect from Tamil Nadu.
 On 9 August 2009, a statue was unveiled in Ulsoor, near Bengaluru, also making it the first of its kind in India for a poet of a local language to be installed in its near states other than his own homeland.
 A 12-foot statue of Valluvar was also installed in Haridwar, Uttarakhand.
+In 2025, the Sri Lankan Tamil community erected a statue of Valluvar in Dortmund, Germany.
 There is also a statue of Valluvar outside the School of Oriental and African Studies in Russell Square, London.
 A life-size statue of Valluvar is one among an array of statues installed by the Tamil Nadu government on the stretch of the Marina.

 The Government of Tamil Nadu celebrates the 15th (16th on leap years) of January (the second of the month of 'Thai' as per Tamil Calendar) as Thiruvalluvar Day in the poet's honour, as part of the Pongal celebrations.
 Thiruvalluvar Day was first celebrated on 17 and 18 May 1935.